scripting/opmlPackage/README.md

 You can <a href="http://scripting.com/code/opmlpackage/client/index.html">run the example</a> right now, without downloading the repo.

 The example app includes the Bootstrap Toolkit, the Ubuntu font and jQuery.
-The OPML parsing and generating code does not depend on them, they're just used in the example app. opml.js should be completely self-contained, i.e. it does not depend on any other files.
+The OPML parsing and generating code does not depend on the first two, they're just used in the example app. opml.js uses jQuery, but otherwise should be completely self-contained, i.e. it does not depend on any other files.

 #### Other OPML projects